Many of us have codependent tendencies.

 - Why do you feel a need to control the other person’s behavior?

-- What trigger you to run to the person’s rescue?
+- What triggers you to run to the person’s rescue?

 - What rewards would you get from taking care of the other person?